-^{12.} CHILD MALTREATMENT 2011, supra note 2, at 5 ("5 years of referral data reveals that both the reported number and national estimated number of referrals have been increasing since 2007").
+12. CHILD MALTREATMENT 2011, supra note 2, at 5 ("5 years of referral data reveals that both the reported number and national estimated number of referrals have been increasing since 2007").
+13. Id.

-^{14.} See, e.g., Ark.
-Code Ann. § 12-18-302(d) (2010); Cal.
-Penal Code §11167(f) (West 2011).
+14. See, e.g., ARK.
+CODE ANN. § 12-18-302(d) (2010); CAL.
+PENAL CODE §11167(f) (West 2011).

-^{15.} CHILD MALTREATMENT 2011, supra note 2, at ix.
+15. CHILD MALTREATMENT 2011, supra note 2, at ix.

-were screened-in (and sent for investigation) and 39.2% were screened-out.16 In 2011, more than two million reports of child maltreatment were accepted by state hotlines, each triggered a child protection investigation, and each received a "disposition" from the child welfare system.17
+The majority of these reports are accepted by state hotlines for further investigation.
+Based on data from forty-five states, on average 60.8% of reports were screened-in (and sent for investigation) and 39.2% were screened-out.
+In 2011, more than two million reports of child maltreatment were accepted by state hotlines, each triggered a child protection investigation, and each received a "disposition" from the child welfare system.

 Investigations are conducted by child welfare personnel employed by the state or local department of children's services.
 In rare instances, the investigations also involve the assistance of local law enforcement.
 Investigations can be intrusive: in addition to interviewing the children in the home, caseworkers may search the home, and may physically examine the children.
 It is customary for caseworkers to interview children as part of their investigation, and many state statutes require caseworkers to make contact with the child who is subject of the report.
-A parent's right to an attorney is not triggered until a case is filed in court, and only a few states require that parents
+A parent's right to an attorney is not

-^{16.} Id. at 11.
+16. Id. at 11.
 States vary in their rate of screened-in versus screened-out reports.
 States that screened-in more than the national screened-in percentage, ranged from 62.6 to 98.6%.

-^{17.} Id. at xi.
+17. Id. at xi.

-^{18.} Id. at app.
+18. Id. at app.
 D.

-^{19.} Doriane Lambelet Coleman, Storming the Castle to Save the Children: The Ironic Costs of A Child Welfare Exception to the Fourth Amendment, 47 WM. & MARY L. REV. 413, 415 (2005).
+19. Doriane Lambelet Coleman, Storming the Castle to Save the Children: The Ironic Costs of A Child Welfare Exception to the Fourth Amendment, 47 WM. & MARY L. REV. 413, 415 (2005).